NikiLaoda/tic-tac-toe/README.md

 Functions to make:
 1. render
-2. check 3-in-row
+2. check 3-in-row TICK
-3. switch of plays
+3. switch of plays TICK
 4. add X or O by clicking on the square
 5. block square, if there are any X's or O's in it